High-dose chemotherapy and stem cell transplant for Hodgkin disease

 Side effects from stem cell transplant can be divided into short- and long-term effects.

 Short-term or early side effects: These are about the same as those caused by any other type of high-dose chemo, which can be severe.
-One of the most common and serious short-term effects is the greater risk of infection.
-Other side effects include low red blood cell counts, nausea, vomiting, diarrhea, loss of appetite, mouth sores, and hair loss.
+They can include:

-Long-term side effects: Some side effects can last for a long time, or may not happen until years after the transplant.
-These long-term side effects can include:
+Long-term or late side effects: Some side effects can last for a long time, or may not happen until years after the transplant.
+These can include:

 - Graft-versus-host disease, which occurs only in a donor (allogeneic) transplant (see below)